sgibalachandar/ticketservice/README.md

 1. Spring boot ,Java 8 and JPA could have been little more precise, But tech stack I chose based on my current project experience
 2. Unit tests are not  covered 100%, just to showcase the skillset, I have implemented for fews methods
+3. Only in TicketService class has documentation in code, just to show best practice.